 Chop your cabbage up however you like to chop your cabbage up.

 Personally, I do mine in medium-sized pieces but some people prefer larger or smaller, whatever cranks yer tractor!
-I have to quit chopping at this point because the longer I chop the more I eat and I want to have some left over to actually cook.
+I have to quit chopping at this point because the longer I chop the more I eat and I want to have some leftovers to actually cook.

-Anytime a recipe starts with that instead of ‘cooking the bacon’ you know it’s gonna be good!
+Anytime a recipe starts with that instead of “cooking the bacon”, you know it’s gonna be good!
 So yes, fry your bacon in a skillet until it’s nice and crispy.

 What meat could I use as an alternative to bacon?

-You could use ground beef but I use using turkey bacon.
-But keep in mind there won’t be as much oil for the Fried Cabbage so a little olive oil works fine in place of this of the bacon grease.
+While you could use ground beef, I’d recommend using turkey bacon instead.
+However, keep in mind there won’t be as much oil for the fried cabbage, so a little olive oil works fine instead of bacon grease.

-- 6 oz bacon that's about 5-6 slices, add more or less depends on preference
+- 6 oz bacon that's about 5-6 slices, add more or less depending on your preference

 - 1 cabbage head, chopped